-That day, the Old Covenant (based on strict obedience) between God and Israel was established and confirmed (ratified) with the blood of goats.
+That day, the Old Covenant between God and Israel, based on strict obedience, was established and confirmed (ratified) with the blood of goats.

 How long did that covenant last?
 Less than six weeks!
 During the forty days Moses was atop Mt Sinai communing with God, Israel made themselves an idol (a molten calf), bowed down to it, and with one voice "said, These be thy gods, O Israel, which brought thee up out of the land of Egypt."
 (You can read all about it in Exodus 32)

 This act broke the covenant!
 (Remember, the first three commandments say "no other gods", "no graven images" and "don't bow to any graven images"!)